-Regarding Directors' indemnity in the event of resignation, dismissal or termination of the relationship following a take-over bid, the contract disciplining the relationship between the CEO and the Company provides that, in case of said relationship being terminated for cause by the CEO or without cause by the Company, the Company must make up the indemnity for lack of notice and any other indemnity or compensation, including those provided for in the collective employment contract for executives in the commercial sector, to €2m, if it is less than that amount.
+Regarding Directors' indemnity in the event of resignation, dismissal or termination of the relationship following a take-over bid, the resolution of the Board of Directors governing the organic relationship between the CEO and the Company provides that, in case of said relationship being terminated for cause by the CEO or without cause by the Company, the Company shall supplement up to a maximum threshold of 2 million Euros the indemnity in lieu of notice and any other indemnity and/or compensation that may be due, including under the collective bargaining agreement for executives in the commercial sector.

-In any event of discontinuation of office or revocation of powers, the CEO will retain the right to be paid the variable emoluments relating to the incentive plans in which he participates subject to achievement of the relevant objectives and all other conditions provided for in each plan or programme and in proportion to the service rendered during the period in question.
+In any event of discontinuation of office, the CEO will retain the right to be paid the variable emoluments relating to the incentive plans in which he participates subject to achievement of the relevant objectives and all other conditions provided for in each plan, regulation or programme and in proportion to the service rendered during the period in question.